Chuck9887/Internet-Sales-Project/README.md

 ## Internet-Sales-Project
-Big data investigation using pyspark
+Big data investigation template using pyspark for Descriptive and Predictive Analytics